OpenTwinCities/project-ideas/.github/ISSUE_TEMPLATE/open-twin-cities-project-submission.md

 ---
 name: Open Twin Cities Project Submission
-about: Open Twin Cities Project Submission
+about: Use this template to submit an idea for the Open Twin Cities community to work on
-title: ''
+title: OTC Project Proposal - [_PROJECT NAME_]
 labels: ''
 assignees: ''